+44 (0) 7490 373980 447490373980 Book a 121

 He was sat with his paws over the edge of the sofa, looking around, delighted to be the centre of attention.
 He was around 3 months old, and had lovely dark silver kitten stripes down the back of his head, and massive swivelly ears.

-Being into Lord of the Rings at the time, we named him Baggins!
+Being into Lord of the Rings at the time, we

 Despite us putting posters up around the estate, no one ever came to claim him, so a month later, we declared him to be ours and I took him to the vet to be chipped.
 I was going to move out a few weeks later and, after a few smelly toilet accidents, we decided he wasn't fully litter trained, so as I had wooden floors at my new place, I should take him.

-My other cat Megan, who was much older absolutely hated him!
+My other cat Megan was much older

 I'm not sure what the problem is with older female cats and younger male cats.
 It started when he went through puberty, so I guess his smell as he got older caused it.
 I remember when I went to work in the US and Megan and Baggins were sharing an outdoor pen at the Cattery.